jiafulow/jiafulow.github.io/_posts/2020-02-28-update-forked-repository.md

 - <https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork>
 - <https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/merging-an-upstream-repository-into-your-fork>

 Suppose you start by forking a repo, and `git clone` from the forked repo (as opposed to the upstream repo).
-In your working area, if you do `git remote -v`, you should see something like:
+If you do `git remote -v` in your working area, you should see something like:

 ``` shell
 git remote -v